sidmusale97/FUTStats/README.md

 install node\.js from any popular distributions

-node.js requires many modules so please navigate to webform folder and run the following command
+node.js requires many modules so please navigate to FUTStats-ui folder and run the following command

 ```
 npm install --save